disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 That's the input type of an operation.
 Typically, a case class that holds fields matching the method parameters.
 We keep track of it in the return type for several reasons:

 * In the internal logic of Smithy4s, It prevents having to prematurely shoe-horn kinds into other kinds by means of injection/projection, which helps both implementor and compiler alike
-* It will in handy for the implementation of some pagination-aware interpreters, as pagination typically works by performing a modification of the previous input in order to get the next batch (page) of results.
+* It will come in handy for the implementation of some pagination-aware interpreters, as pagination typically works by performing a modification of the previous input in order to get the next batch (page) of results.
 This implies that the input (and therefore its type) must be tracked across several requests resulting from a single method call.

 #### Error